dell/csm-docs/content/docs/csidriver/installation/helm/powerstore.md

 allowedTopologies:
   - matchLabelExpressions:
       - key: csi-powerstore.dellemc.com/12.34.56.78-iscsi
-# replace "-iscsi" with "-fc" or "-nfs" at the end to use FC or NFS enabled hosts
+# replace "-iscsi" with "-fc", "-nvme" or "-nfs" at the end to use FC, NVME, or NFS enabled hosts
 # replace "12.34.56.78" with PowerStore endpoint IP
         values:
           - "true"